calblueprint/hack-for-impact/README.md

-# Hack the Bay Website
+# Hack for Impact Website

-A website made for the Hack the Bay collegiate hackathon.
+A website made for the 2024 Hack for Impact collegiate hackathon.

 ### Installation